newtonapple/webby-reference/content/programming_languages/ruby/ruby-class.md

 A common Ruby idiom for using <code>mod.included</code>:

-* Type: "mod"-tab, and select option 3 to generate the following template
+* Type: "mod"-tab in Textmate, and select option 3 to generate the following template

 <% uv :lang=>'ruby' do -%>
   module FooBar